leimao/Simple-Inference-Server/README.md

 #### AMD64 Platform

 ONNX Runtime CUDA inference session with one `intra_op_num_threads`.
 The ONNX inference session does not run entirely on GPU as some ONNX operators were not supported on GPU and fall back to CPU.
-ONNX Runtime CPU inference session was not used as it was 10x slower than CUDA inference session.
-Server and clients on one single PC (I know this is bad for stress test).
-Intel i9-9900K + NVIDIA RTX 2080 TI.
+ONNX Runtime CPU inference session was not used as it was ~10x slower than CUDA inference session.
+The amd64 platform is Intel i9-9900K + NVIDIA RTX 2080 TI.
 Latency measured from the clients.

 | Number of Inference Sessions |  1 Client  |  5 Clients |  20 Clients  |  50 Clients  |
 |:----------------------------:|:----------:|:----------:|:------------:|:------------:|